 Effective as of March 3, 2006, Legend entered into a Contract for the Sale of Mining Tenements ("Contract") with Astro Diamond Mines N.L. ("Astro") an Australian company pursuant to which the Company acquired certain diamond mining tenements in Northern Australia from Astro.
 The consideration payable by Legend to Astro was A\$1.5 million and Legend was also required to pay to Astro any costs incurred on the tenements after February 1, 2006.
 Astro provided commercial warranties which are usual for a transaction of this nature in favour of Legend.
 Under Australian law, Astro was required to provide an independent experts report to shareholders for this transaction.
 In order to prepare the independent experts report, a mineral valuation was prepared on behalf of Astro which indicated that the preferred value for the tenements that are the subject of the transaction was A\$1.5 million.
 This formed the basis of the consideration agreed by the parties.
 The President and Chief Executive Officer of the Company, Mr. J. I. Gutnick, was Chairman and Managing Director of Astro and Dr DS Tyrwhitt, an independent Director of the Company is also a Director of Astro.
 The tenements are located in the Northern Territory of Australia and are prospective for all minerals.
 Astro incurred costs on the mining tenements from February 1, 2006 which at settlement Legend was required to pay.
-However, Astro had not quantified the amount at the date of settlement.
-At December 31, 2006, the Company owed Astro A\$942,433 including interest of A\$21,302.
-During 2007, the amount was repaid in full including interest charge for 2007 of A\$16,774.
-Astro charged interest at a rate of 10.10% in 2007.
+However, Astro had not quantified the amount at the date of settlement and it was only finally quantified in November 2006.
+The consideration and all related acquisition costs, costs incurred by Astro since February 1, 2006 and exploration expenditure incurred by the Company is shown in the Statement of Operations as Exploration Expenditure.